brothhammer/Basic-Portfolio/selfAssesment.md

 -Was unable to find a matching format of the linked in icon.
 It has rounded corners while stackoverflow and github icons do not.

 -The captions on the portfolio page are just that, captions.
 They should be converted to links at some point.

+-Placing the reset.css file above my style.css file makes some but not all of the css changes go away and I'm not sure why.

+-On the index page the first paragraph does not line up with the top of the picture